Volkswagen & Greece transform island into e-mobility showcase

-At the centre of the project is a transport system with smart mobility services, such as an electric ride-sharing service that operates all year round and is intended to make “today’s still very limited bus traffic” more attractive.
-Together with local partners, part of the conventional vehicle rental service will also be converted into a car-sharing service that will offer not only electric cars but also Seat’s e-scooters and e-bikes.
+At the centre of the project is a transport system with intelligent mobility services, such as an electric ride-sharing service that operates all year round and is intended to make “today’s still very limited bus traffic” more attractive.
+Together with local partners, part of the conventional vehicle rental service will also be converted into a car-sharing service that will offer electric cars and Seat’s e-scooters and e-bikes.

 These projects alone should significantly reduce the vehicle fleet on the island.
-In total, around 1,500 vehicles with combustion engines are to be replaced by around 1,000 electric vehicles.
-Commercial vehicles active in the local economy as well as official vehicles, such as police, ambulances and the fleet of public sector vehicles, are also to be electrified.
+Around 1,500 vehicles with combustion engines are to be replaced by around 1,000 electric vehicles.
+Commercial vehicles active in the local economy and official vehicles, such as police, ambulances and the fleet of public sector vehicles, are also to be electrified.
 Volkswagen also plans to install Elli’s wall box chargers throughout the island “to ensure a comprehensive charging infrastructure”.

-The project serves as a “blueprint for Volkswagen’s decarbonisation strategy” and is, therefore “strongly supported by the Group’s independent sustainability advisory board”.
+Therefore, the project serves as a “blueprint for Volkswagen’s decarbonisation strategy” and is “strongly supported by the Group’s independent sustainability advisory board”.
 Margo T. Oge, member of the Sustainability Advisory Board and former Director of the Office of Transportation Air Quality at the US Environmental Protection Agency: “Climate change poses an existential threat to humanity.
-E-mobility, in conjunction with renewable energy, will help reduce the worst impacts of climate change.
-There is an Aristotle saying: ‘It is during our darkest moments that we must focus to see the light.’
+In conjunction with renewable energy, E-mobility will help reduce the worst impacts of climate change.
+As Aristotle said: ‘It is during our darkest moments that we must focus to see the light.’
 The Astypalea project is a light in the darkness and will help demonstrate the future of clean mobility.”

 Astypalea is an island in the southern Aegean Sea with an area of about 100 square kilometres, roughly comparable to the island of Sylt.
 It has about 1,300 inhabitants and is visited by about 72,000 tourists annually.
-Astypalea currently has only a very limited public transportation system with two buses serving only a small part of the island.
-At present, the energy demand is almost completely covered by fossil energy sources.
-In the future, the island should take a pioneering role in sustainable tourism.
+Astypalea currently has a minimal public transportation system, with two buses serving only a tiny part of the island.
+The energy demand is almost entirely covered by fossil energy sources.
+The island should take a pioneering role in sustainable tourism in the future.
 One of the main pillars is the change to sustainable mobility.
-The Republic of Greece supports this change in the framework of its National Energy and Climate Plan.
+The Republic of Greece supports this change in its National Energy and Climate Plan framework.